Ferdthebird12/Patch-Recovery/README.md

 ODIN AP Slot: Recovery.tar.md5
 ODIN User Slot: vbmeta_disabled_r.tar
 ```
+Trigger runner fix

 # Important note
 - Make sure that the uploaded file can downloaded with wget command and will download a correct file.
 Nextcloud with public link works fine  if you open the link on web and copy the url from the download button.

 # Credits
 - [Phhusson](https://github.com/phhusson) Without his script nothing would be possible at the first place